liviobellini/AmiraEncoder/README.md

 - ❗❗ In setAccel use always a value greater than the value used in setStep.<br>
 - ✔️ Call name.setAccel(0); when you want to disable acceleration.<br>
 - ✔️ Call name.setStep(1); when you want to reset the normal step to 1 (default).<br>
-- ✔️ Encoder::name(DT, CLK, EXTERNAL, 25, HALF_STEP); <= This is the right way to declare encoder object with external pullup resistors and 25 as sensitivity.<br>
+- ✔️ Encoder::name(DT, CLK, EXTERNAL, 25, HALF_STEP); <= encoder object with external pullup resistors, 25 as sensitivity and half step mode.<br>
 - ✔️ If you don't declare EXTERNAL then it will be INTERNAL as default for pullup resistors.<br>
 - ✔️ If you don't write a value for sensitivity in object parameters then it will be 0 as default, I like using 25 sensitivity.<br>
-- ✔️ If you don't declare HALF_STEP then it will be FULL_STEP as default for step mode table.<br>
+- ✔️ If you don't declare HALF_STEP then it will be FULL_STEP as default for step mode.<br>
 - ❗❗ If sensitivity is equal to 0 and longStep is equal to 0 then the acceleration is inhibited.<br>
 - ❗❗ AmiraEncoder return a long type (int32_t), to prevent overflow error do not use AmiraEncoder to change unsigned type variables.